 Take electrical shutdown of the equipment, wherever possible.

-Incase you are working above a belt then
+In case you are working above a belt then

 Before starting the job, cover belt below with GI sheet or MS plate of required length.

 Ensure water and fire extinguisher at job site.
 Also depute 1 person to keep watch on the belt.